nightelectricity/nightelectricity.github.io/_posts/2021-10-01-Death-and-Rebuild.md

 slug: death and rebuild
 category: essays
 image: /assets/images/deathandrebuild.png
+description: Life, death, and the many Ends of Evangelion
 ---
 ![Death and Rebuild: An Evangelion Retrospective.
 Life, death, and the many Ends of Evangelion](/assets/images/deathandrebuild.png)